Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 What kinds of berries are out there?

-There is a diverse range of berries out there, in all kinds of shapes, colors and flavors.
-Here is a list of the berries found in the Pacific Northwest, many of which are found in other parts of the country as well:
+There is a diverse range of berries out there, in all kinds of shapes, colors, and flavors.
+Here is a list of wild edible berries found here in the Pacific Northwest, many of which are found all over the country as well:

 • Salal (Gaultheria shallon)